transmissions11/solcurity/README.md

 - `X2` - If there is an error, could it cause a DoS?
 Like `balanceOf()` reverting.
 (SWC-113)
 - `X3` - What if it uses all gas?
 - `X4` - Is an external contract call needed?
-- `X5` - Is a reentrancy lock used?
-If so are the external calls protected?
+- `X5` - Would it be harmful if the call reentered into the current function?
+- `X6` - Would it be harmful if the call reentered into the another function?

 ## Static Calls